 Back Acne: Causes, Prevention, and Treatment Options

 Acne occurs in any area of the skin with hair follicles, meaning that all hair-bearing areas of the skin are susceptible to acne breakouts.
-Aside from the most common area of the face, one of the areas that often develops pimples is the back.
+Acne is typically associated with the face, but other areas of the body can experience breakouts too.
+Pimples can arise on the chest, neck, shoulders, upper arms and even buttocks.
+More commonly, breakouts occur on the back.
+Like the face, the back has numerous oil-producing pores that can easily get clogged.
+Back acne is so common it even has its own nickname: “backne”.
 This form of acne affects more than half of all acne sufferers and can be not only an aesthetic concern, but also extremely uncomfortable and painful.

 Acne on the back develops just like facial acne: the combination of excess oil, dirt, other debris, and bacteria become trapped in the pores creating lesions and blemishes.
-For this reason, back acne can run a similar gamut of types, such as whiteheads, blackheads, and cysts.
+The type of acne that occurs depends on the pore’s reaction.
+For this reason, back acne can run a similar gamut of types including:

 Back acne differs from facial acne in two significant ways: